csfloat/extension/README.md

 ## Changelog

-v1.0.0
-* Initial release

-v1.0.1
+v2.0.0

+* Adds integrated screenshot and 3D models for market skins, powered by cs.money
-* Implemented support for requesting all floats on the given page
+* Automatically fetches market floats on page load
+* Fetches float and paint seed for inventory skins
+* Shows market skin stickers and their wear
+* Shows doppler phase if applicable
+* Restricts properties saved in global filters to save space
+* Fixes filters using the "X in (Y, Z)" notation
+* Allows filtering on doppler phase

+v1.3.2

+* Fixes float value sorting on pages where the user has items listed

+v1.3.1

+* Implements sorting listings by float value

+v1.3.0

+* Implements global filters: filters can now be toggled to apply to all skins
+* Implements percentile and percentileRange filter functions

+v1.2.2

+* Fixes deletion of filter keys without any filters (applicable if you've put filters on 512 items)

+v1.2.1

+* Adds user-definable page size (up to 100)
+* Page size is stored in sync storage

+v1.2.0

+* Adds simultaneous request functionality (up to 10)
+* Adds Filtrex user-defined filters with highlight colours

+v1.1.4
+* Updates API Endpoint Port
+* Fixes float selector when the user has items on sale (thanks @z32nissan)

+v1.1.3
+* Fixes 'Unknown Error' on Firefox

+v1.1.2
+* Implements proper sanitization of injected HTML during float retrieval

+v1.1.1
+* Fixes Slow Item Info Retrieval Handling

+v1.1
+* Rewrite of the extension to allow greater flexibility in the future

 v1.0.2
 * Added "Fetching" status to the "Get Float" button when that item is being processed
 * Cleaned up the code w/ better commenting

-v1.1
-* Rewrite of the extension to allow greater flexibility in the future

-v1.1.1
-* Fixes Slow Item Info Retrieval Handling

-v1.1.2
-* Implements proper sanitization of injected HTML during float retrieval

-v1.1.3
-* Fixes 'Unknown Error' on Firefox

-v1.1.4
-* Updates API Endpoint Port
-* Fixes float selector when the user has items on sale (thanks @z32nissan)

-v1.2.0

-* Adds simultaneous request functionality (up to 10)
-* Adds Filtrex user-defined filters with highlight colours

-v1.2.1

-* Adds user-definable page size (up to 100)
-* Page size is stored in sync storage

-v1.2.2

-* Fixes deletion of filter keys without any filters (applicable if you've put filters on 512 items)

-v1.3.0

-* Implements global filters: filters can now be toggled to apply to all skins
-* Implements percentile and percentileRange filter functions

-v1.3.1

-* Implements sorting listings by float value

-v1.3.2

-* Fixes float value sorting on pages where the user has items listed
+v1.0.1
+* Implemented support for requesting all floats on the given page

+v1.0.0
+* Initial release